 Dating skills are completely in your control.

-As we discuss in this article on How Introverts Build Confidence & Attract Women Naturally, confidence and vibe go hand-in-glove.
+As we discuss in this article on How Introverts Build Confidence and Attract Women Naturally, confidence and vibe go hand-in-hand.

-a) You’ll be more charming and attractive, increasing the chances for a woman to set her height preference aside.
+A) You’ll be more charming and attractive, increasing the chances for tall women and short women alike to set their height preference aside when they meet you.

-b) Even if she loses interest because she’s looking for someone taller, it won’t negatively impact you.
+B) Even if a woman loses interest because she’s looking for someone taller, it won’t negatively impact you.

-You’ll see the situation as a reflection on her preference — not as a slight to you — and move on to dates with women who are more compatible with you.
+You’ll see the situation as a reflection on her preference for tall people, not as a slight to you.
+From there, you’ll move on to dates with women who are more compatible with you and your own height.

 By improving in these two areas, you’ll begin to conquer your perception of a height disadvantage and start exuding a more irresistibly attractive energy.